Integrin beta 6: Cancer

 Increased αvβ6 expression occurs in up to one third of solid tumours including breast cancer, lung cancer and pancreatic cancer.
 Because it is not found on most normal cells, it is a potential therapeutic and imaging target in cancer research.
 When αvβ6 is over-expressed in cancers it often correlates with poorer overall survival.

 Integrin αvβ6 promotes tumour progression in multiple ways.
 Through its cytoplasmic tail it promotes cancer cell migration, increased secretion of matrix metalloproteinases (MMPs) that can degrade the ECM, leading to increased invasion.
 Intracellular signals generated by αvβ6 increase pErk and pAkt that increase cell proliferation and survival, respectively.
 Through its extracellular domain it activates TGF-β1 which increases processes that aid cancer progression including angiogenesis, activation of fibroblasts (now called Cancer Associated Fibroblasts), immune suppression. and epithelial-to-mesenchymal transition (EMT) EMT is the process by which epithelial cells adopt a mesenchymal phenotype, breaking away from neighbouring epithelial cells and becoming more migratory, a crucial stage in the development of cancer.
 In cancer, this promotes invasion of the local healthy tissue and ultimately spread to other parts of the body. αvβ6 can be found in cells which are undergoing EMT.

-ITGB6 deficiency Rare Disease
+ITGB6 deficiency

 Recorded cases of people who are ITGB6 deficient are rare.
 The first reported case was in 2013 following whole genome sequencing of a 7-year-old girl with amelogenesis imperfecta, a disease affecting the development of teeth.
-While multiple patients with Amelogenesis Imperfecta have since been found to have ITGB6 mutations, there were no other clinical symptoms reported in the majority of these cases.
+While multiple patients with amelogenesis imperfecta have since been found to have ITGB6 mutations, there were no other clinical symptoms reported in the majority of these cases.

 In 2016 a family in Pakistan were found to have dysfunctional ITGB6 resulting in alopecia, intellectual disabilities and symptoms consistent with amelogenesis imperfecta.
 The clinical phenotype of these cases does not fully reflect the phenotype observed in mouse models, and of note, there was no reference to any chronic inflammation or emphysema.

+Integrin αvβ6 as a drug target

+Radiopharmaceuticals

+Particularly its overexpression by many types of carcinomas (synonymous to cancers of epithelial origin) has prompted research on radiotracers binding to αvβ6.
+Such tracers, typically consisting of a radioactive atom (referred to as radiolabel) and a biomolecule that selectively binds to αvβ6, are intended to accumulate in tissues with a high fraction of αvβ6-integrin expressing cells (including but not limited to carcinoma cells).
+Depending on the type of radiolabel, this approach enables imaging of the distribution of αvβ6-integrin in a patient's body by means of positron emission tomography (PET), single-photon emission computed tomography (SPECT), or scintigraphy.

+As of January 2025, there are no approved radiopharmaceuticals targeting αvβ6-integrin.
+However, several αvβ6-integrin targeted radiotracers are currently being developed for clinical use.